Adrian Clarke looks at key tactical points and players who can be decisive in Matchweek 8.

 From a tactical perspective, Nottingham Forest are maturing nicely, and it has made them incredibly hard to break down in the early weeks of the 2024/25 campaign.

-Boasting the second-best defensive record, they have only conceded multiple goals in one of their opening seven Premier League matches - their 2-2 draw at Brighton & Hove Albion in Matchweek 5.
+Forest have shipped multiple goals in only one of their opening seven Premier League matches - their 2-2 draw at Brighton & Hove Albion in Matchweek 5.

 The fact that Forest drew away to both Brighton and Chelsea, despite finishing each game with 10 men, shows their resilience, while their standout result so far was that stunning 1-0 win at Liverpool.